tutrunghieu/pml031/README.md

-# pml031
+# A course project pml031
-To build a prediction system using R
+To build a prediction system using R based on the given training/testing dataset

-## Part 1, to select and to build a model with small training/testing error
+## Part 1, to find a model that fits pml-training.csv

 When the learning table we have with 19622 rows and 160 columns, we need to reduce the size of the table before we can fit the model in it.
 Otherwise, it will take forever to complete the training. <br>